bubblegan/brocolli-co/README.md

 ### Next.js

 - I chose this framework because the website needs to have good SEO, being a public-facing online service company.
-Using Next.js enables server-side rendering (SSR), which improves SEO by making the content crawlable by search engines like Google.
+Using Next.js enables server-side rendering (SSR), which improves SEO by making the content and meta data crawlable by search engines like Google.
 - SSR also improves the **First Contentful Paint (FCP)** since the main `<h1>` tag is rendered on the server.
 - I hosted the site, and it demonstrates good performance metrics.